 Do not fill the oil filters with oil before installing them.
 This oil would not be filtered and could be contaminated.
-Contaminated oil can cause accelerated wear to engine components.
+Contaminated oil can cause accelerated wear to engine components or engine damage.

-- 6. Apply clean engine oil to O ring seal (3) for the new oil filter (4). - 7.
-Install the new oil filter.
+5. Apply clean engine oil to O ring seal (3) for the new oil filter (4).

+6. Install the new oil filter.
 Spin on the oil filter (4) until the O ring contacts the sealing surface (2).
 Then rotate the oil filter /4 of a full turn.
 Remove the container and disposal of the waste oil in accordance with local regulations.